 Output feedback regulation is a classical topic of control theory and engineering practice.
 A feedback regulator is designed for the controlled system, so that the signal to be regulated can track the target reference signal and the system keeps stable.
 Many practical problems such as aircraft landing, missile tracking and robot control all depend on output regulation.
 The wave equation with anti-damping term can simulate many engineering problems like pipeline combustion, acoustic instability or stick slip instability during drilling, which is of great significance to study the output regulation of anti-stable wave model.

 In the last few years, a quiet great progress has been made both in the output feedback stabilization - and the output feedback regulation - . realizes the output tracking and disturbance rejection of a 1-D anti-stable wave system with general boundary disturbance collocated with control by proportional control, in which the external disturbance of the controlled system is at the same end as the control input.
 Output regulation of 1-D wave equation with both internal and external uncertainties is considered in and finally achieves exponential tracking.
 In , the tracking problem of coupled wave equations with external disturbance is solved through the backstepping method.
 F.F.
 Jin and B.Z.
-Guo studies the output tracking problem of 1-D anti-stable wave equation with disturbance generated by external system in .
-As a result, an exponentially stable boundary controller is obtained by using the reversible backstepping transformation.
+Guo studies the output tracking problem of 1-D anti-stable wave equation with disturbance generated by external system in via the reversible backstepping transformation.
 In , a transport equation is introduced to deal with the anti-damping term on the boundary.
 Inspired by this, we further study the output feedback regulation problem of anti-stable wave equation by this method.